 Add 100 ml of hot water off boil into the upper perforated tumbler.
 If you are making 2 cups, add twice as much hot water.

-Add hot water into the coffee brewer.
+Add hot water to the coffee brewer.

 #4 Place the Plunger into the Brewer